ahawkins/raa-screencast/steps.md

     test is failing before making it pass.
   * Easy-peasy, just rewrite the assertion and **everything is passing.** \o/ \o/ \o/
+  * Great, now that we have a working test suite it's time for us to refactor the code.
+There is something immediately wrong with the route handler.
+Those lines of assignment code are sick.
+We can obviously refactor those into something much nicer.
+This is a good case for "mass assignment."
+Simply dump a hash into into `initialize` and assign attributes based on key value.
+Let's update the form's `initialize` methods and tests as well to use it.
+Next let's refactor that copy & paste we did earlier.
+Let's just move those methods into `MiniTest::Unit::TestCase` for now.
+    Reopen the class in test helper and insert the methods.
+Beware, we need to call `super` if we ever define `teardown` in another tests.
+Congratulations!
+We have our first basic functionality.
+    It's not much but it's a start.
+Remember this is an iterative process.
+We tackle small things and continue to build functionality in small chunks.
+There are some notable things missing.
+We've only covered the happy path and we haven't figured out what to actually return in the response.
+This was a good start but we still have a lot of work todo.